When Anne Yu immigrated to Canada from Shanghai as a 17-year-old, she spoke very little English.

 She didn’t enjoy attending school in China, where there’s a strong emphasis on rote learning.

-It was only when she studied interior design at Kwantlen University College (now Kwantlen Polytechnic University) that she discovered how much she enjoyed school.
+It was only when she studied interior design at Kwantlen University College (now Kwantlen Polytechnic University) that she discovered how much she liked education.
 That was because she could pursue her artistic passions.

 Almost two decades later, after she had twins, Yu and her husband, Winfred Liu, decided that they wanted to create a nonreligious school that would ignite a lifelong passion for education in their children.

 So Yu launched the Pythagoras Academy as a junior-kindergarten program in January 2013 before growing to include grades 1, 2, and 3 the following September.

 Since then, it’s expanded to more than 220 students up to Grade 7 in a 30,000 square-foot facility in West Richmond.

 Liu, a retired engineer, is overseeing plans for a new school in 2022 that will accommodate students from K-12.

 It will be about 220,000 square feet, cost more than $100 million, and accommodate up to 900 students when it's completed on Number 5 Road near Williams Road.